hippylib/hippylib.github.io/src/research.md

 ## Applications

+- Inversion for optical properties of biological tissues in quantitative optoacoustic tomography

 - Bayesian optimal experimental design for inverse problems in acoustic scattering

 - Inversion and control for CO<sub>2</sub> sequestration with poroelastic models